 - Surf Sweets: Made with MSG-free natural colors & flavors, made with organic fruit juice & sweeteners, no corn syrup.
 They are made in a facility that is free of 10 most common allergens including peanuts.
 They are free of glutens, dairy/casein, eggs, peanuts, tree nuts, wheat, soy, fish, shellfish, sesame, and sulfites.
 Products are made in a mold of cornstarch and may have trace amounts of it, and some flavors are diluted with corn alcohol.
-Some vegan product.
+Some vegan products.
 Feingold diet approved.
 FAQ page for more info.

-- Glee Gum: Gluten free but not corn free.
+- Glee Gum: Gluten-free but not corn-free.
 Comes in natural flavors.
 Glee Gum does not contain any of the eight major food allergens: milk, egg, fish, Crustacean shellfish, tree nuts, wheat, peanuts, or soybeans.
 However, soy is present in the facility where Glee Gum is made.
 Sugar-free Glee Gum contains xylitol.
 And new this year are Halloween Glee Gum pops!
 FAQ page for more info.

 - Annie’s Organic Fruit Snacks: They are gluten-free, vegan, and contains no artificial flavors, synthetic colors or preservatives, no high fructose corn syrup.
 USDA organic certified.
 Allergens listed on the product.
 Annie’s Homegrown always lists if a product is made on shared equipment with any of the top eight allergens directly underneath the ingredient statement.
 FAQ page for more allergen info.

-- Yummy Earth Gummy Bears, Sour Jelly Beans, Fruit Snacks, and Lollipops: Gluten free, dairy free, tree nut & peanut free, soy free.
+- Yummy Earth Gummy Bears, Sour Jelly Beans, Fruit Snacks, and Lollipops: Gluten-free, dairy-free, tree nut & peanut free, soy-free.
 No artificial dyesNon-GMO sugar beet citric aced Facility does not process any of the eight major allergens (peanuts, tree nuts, wheat, milk, egg, soy, fish, or shellfish/crustaceans).
 Stage 2 Feingold approved.
 Kosher.
 USDA certified organic.
 FAQ page for more allergen info.

 - Enjoy Life Chocolate Bars: Comes in Dark Chocolate, Ricemilk Crunch Ricemilk Chocolate.
 From the site: “all Enjoy Life Foods products are free-from the eight most common food allergens in the United States, as declared by the FDA — wheat, dairy, peanuts, tree nuts, egg, soy, fish, and shellfish.
 In addition, our products are made in our allergy-friendly facility, so there’s no chance of contamination.
 We also are free from Canada’s twelve priority food allergens, which include the top eight plus sulfites, crustaceans, sesame, and mustard.”
 Read their allergy page for more info.
 Get $0.55 off any Enjoy Life product.

-- Bitsy’s Brainfood Spooky Snacks: NOT gluten or dairy free, but they are nut free and made in a nut-free facility.
+- Bitsy’s Brainfood Spooky Snacks: NOT gluten or dairy-free, but they are nut-free and made in a nut-free facility.
 USDA Organic.
 Available at Wegman’s and Target.

 Online Allergen-Free Halloween Candy Options